aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/multiple-threads/_index.md

 {{% /alert %}}

 To read cell values in more than one thread simultaneously, set [**Cells.multiThreadReading(boolean)**](https://reference.aspose.com/cells/javascript-cpp/cells/#multiThreadReading-boolean-) to **true**.
-If you do not, you might get the wrong cell values.
+If you do not set it, you might get incorrect cell values.

 The following code:

 1. Creates a workbook.
-1. Adds a worksheet.
+2. Adds a worksheet.
-1. Populates the worksheet with string values.
+3. Populates the worksheet with string values.
-1. It then creates two threads that simultaneously read values from random cells.
+4. It then creates two threads that simultaneously read values from random cells.
 If the values read are correct, nothing happens.
-If the values read are incorrect, then a message is displayed.
+If the values read are incorrect, a message is displayed.

 If you comment this line: